 Kyle McCord, Acquisitions Director

-Kyle is the author of six books including National Poetry Series Finalist Magpies in the Valley of Oleanders (Trio House Press 2016) and X-Rays and Other Landscapes (Trio House Press 2019).
+Kyle is the author of seven books including National Poetry Series Finalist Magpies in the Valley of Oleanders (Trio House Press 2016) and X-Rays and Other Landscapes (Trio House Press 2019).
 He has work featured in AGNI, Blackbird, Boston Review, The Gettysburg Review, The Harvard Review, The Kenyon Review, Ploughshares, TriQuarterly and elsewhere.
 He has received grants or awards from The Academy of American Poets, The Vermont Studio Center, and the Baltic Writing Residency.
+He received his PhD in Creative Writing from the University of North Texas.
 He serves as Executive Editor of Gold Wake Press, and teaches at Drake University in Des Moines.

 Ronaldo Alves, Art Director

 Ronaldo is a multi-disciplinary Graphic Designer born and raised in Rio de Janeiro, Brazil, and despite this, he’s terrible at soccer.
-Ronaldo has been creating visual experiences for 15+ years, and is passionate about helping a book achieve its potential.
-Not surprisingly, he does believe a book can be judged by its cover.
+Working with a team of dedicated cover designers whose diverse skillsets enliven Atmosphere’s books, Ronaldo has been creating visual experiences for 15+ years.
+Passionate about helping a book achieve its potential, not surprisingly, Ronaldo does believe a book can be judged by its cover.

 Trista Edwards, Acquisitions Editor